cheesegrits/filament-google-maps/README.md

 ## About The Project

-### Filament v3 release
+### Filament v4 release

-This is the v3 branch, compatible with the recent Filament v3 release.
-At some point soon we will replace the main branch (currently the Filament v2 compatible branch) with this v3 branch, and move Filament v2 support to a v2 branch.
+This is the v4 branch, only compatible with Filament v4.
+If you need the v3 branch, please use the [v3 branch](https://github.com/cheesegrits/filament-google-maps/tree/v3).
 Please report any you find either on the [GitHub Issues](https://github.com/cheesegrits/filament-google-maps/issues) page, or find me (@cheesegrits) on the [Filament Discord server](https://filamentphp.com/discord).